 Jammu and Kashmir is prominently known as the paradise on Earth.
 This place is full of fascinating landscapes and oozing beauty of nature.
 Jammu is located at a distance of around 589 km, 2,768 km, 1,957 km, 2,114 km from Delhi, Bangalore, Mumbai, Kolkata respectively.

 By Air.
 If you are planning to visit Jammu via flight then you must know that Jammu Airport is one of the best options to reach here.
 It is situated at an approximate distance of 8-10 km from the city centre.
 Although it is a good option to reach here, it is important to know that this airport mainly handles domestic flights.

 The airport’s main infrastructural facility is inclusive of a total five main gates along with a total of fourteen check-in desks.
 Various airlines like Spicejet, Go Air, IndiGo and Air India operate to and fro at a fairly good frequency here.
 You can consider flying here from destinations like Delhi, Chandigarh, Shimla and many others.
 After deboarding at the airport, you will need to take a cab or some other public transportation to reach your desired destination.

 By Road.
-Depending upon favourable weather conditions you can also consider traveling to Jammu via road.
-Yes, as witnessing the natural landscapes of this place via traveling here is simply an amazing experience to cherish for lifelong.
+Depending upon favourable weather conditions you can also consider travelling to Jammu via road.
+Yes, as witnessing the natural landscapes of this place via travelling here is simply an amazing experience to cherish for lifelong.

 By Train.
 If you are planning on reaching to Jammu via train then your best bet would be reaching out to Jammu Tawi Railway Station.
 This train station is located at a rough distance of 7-10 km from the city centre.
 Jammu Tawi is also considered as the largest train station locally.